marcov64/Lsd/Readme.txt

 LMM (Lsd Model Manager) is a program used to manage Lsd model programs.
 Lsd (Laboratory for Simulation Development) model programs are stand-alone programs that execute fast and efficiently difference-equation simulation models.
 For a user to develop a new simulation model it is only requested to specify the equations of the model in a simplified C++ language, with the assistance of automatic help.
 Lsd model programs generate automatically the code necessary to link the equations in a coherent sequence within a simulated time steps, saving and elaborating the result, allowing easy access to initialization values, and many other operations required for fully exploiting the simulation model.
 Both LMM and Lsd offer extensive manual pages for each operation available.

 When LMM starts the first operation is to choose a model to work with.
 Using the LMM's Model Browser you can either select one of the existing models, or create a new empty one  (that is, no equations, variables etc.).
 KNOWN BUG: MacOS users may have some of Model Browser menu options grayed-out because of an old version of Tcl/Tk.
-In this case, please use LMM main File menu to create new models or copy an existing one.
+In this case, please use the toolbar or the LMM main File menu to create new models or copy an existing one.

 After a model is selected in Model Browser, you can ask LMM to:
 - compile the model and run it;